Fed lifts U.S. rates by quarter percentage point

 “What you are going to see, again we are talking minutes after the announcement, this idea - the removal of that word accommodative – market participants are taking that as a signal that monetary policy has become more neutral, more normalized.
 That will signal the Fed is getting near the end of this tightening cycle and it is only September and the market is going to applaud that.
 You are see seeing a reaction to it here in the early-going.”

-STOCKS: The S&P 500 .SPX extended gains and was last up 0.46 percent.
-The Dow .DJI also rose further and was last up 0.36 percent.
-BONDS: The 10-year U.S. Treasury note US10YT=RR yield initially slipped then rose to 3.0815 percent and the 2-year yield US2YT=RR eased then went flat at 2.8269 percent.
-FOREX: The dollar index .DXY initially erased a slight gain then firmed to trade up 0.06 percent.
+STOCKS: The S&P 500 .SPX gyrated in a narrow range, trying to extend gains then giving some back and last trading 0.02 percent higher.
+The Dow .DJI also rose further and then turned 0.07 percent lower.
+BONDS: The 10-year U.S. Treasury note US10YT=RR yield slipped to 3.0629 percent and the 2-year yield US2YT=RR was lower at 2.8229 percent.
+The spread between the 2 and 10 year <US10YT=RR-US2YT=RR> flattened to 0.24 basis points.
+FOREX: The dollar index .DXY initially erased a slight gain then firmed to trade up 0.11 percent.

 Americas Economics and Markets Desk; +1-646 223-6300